pushkarlaulkar/Demo-HTTP-API/README.md

 This is a demo of an HTTP API creation using Django Framework

-The working demo can be found at this [link](https://demo-http-api.herokuapp.com/http_api/v1/books/all)
+The working demo can be found at this [link](https://demo-http-api.herokuapp.com/http_api/v1/books/all).
+Use Firefox browser to view the JSON outputs.

 When the above link is opened the below output is expected.
 It shows a JSON output of 6 books which is a random data to showcase the implementation of API.